iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 - "k autoscale my-deploy --max=5 --min=2 --cpu=80" auto scale deployment easily.
 - also comes with **auto node repair**, **auto scaling**, **auto upgrade**.

+> NOTE: Control plane are managed by Google, hence if we say we need 2 node cluster, both the node will be worker nodes.
+This is a reason its a managed K8s cluster.

 ## API thats need to be enabled for GKE

 Google Kubernetes Engine API